hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 Among all the [strategies available][7] to **migrate an Python app from Python 2 to Python 3**, I would try to modify the code so that it runs under both Python 2 and Python 3  as much as I can.
-I certaintly wouldn't create a *python-3-migration* branch to do all the work there, because chances are that your Python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating features, bugs and bugfixes in your
+I certainly wouldn't create a *python-3-migration* branch to do all the work there, because chances are that your Python 2 app would still be used for a long time until the migration is finished, and you'll have to be duplicating features, bugs and bugfixes in your